department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 ### Can I get help starting my own business through the VR&amp;E self-employment track?

-You may be eligible for the VR&amp;E self-employment track if you're a Servicemember or Veteran with a service-connected disability of at least 20% and you:
+You may be eligible for the VR&amp;E self-employment track if you're a Servicemember or Veteran with a service-connected disability of at least 20%, and you:

+- Have an employment barrier, **and**
+- Are enrolled in VR&amp;E

+You may also be entitled to services if you’re a Servicemember or Veteran with a service-connected disability of at least 10%, and:
-- Are enrolled in VR&amp;E, **and**
+- You’re enrolled in VR&E, **and**
+- A Vocational Rehabilitation Counselor (VRC) says you need help because of a severe employment handicap

-- Have an employment barrier (meaning your service-connected disability limits your ability to  prepare for, find, and keep a job that's consistent with your abilities, aptitudes, and interests), **and**
+**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, find, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

-**Note:** If you have a 10% service-connected disability and a Vocational Rehabilitation Counselor says you need help because of a severe employment handicap, you may be entitled to services.

 </div>